scrtlabs/SecretNetwork/docs/dev/frontend.md

-# Building a Frontend

-So far we've got a [local Secret Network developer testnet running](/dev/contract-dev-guide.md), and we've [exposed a rest API to interact with contracts with CosmWasm JS](/dev/cosmwasm-js.md).
+So far we've got a [local Secret Network developer testnet running](docs/dev/contract-dev-guide.md), and we've [exposed a rest API to interact with contracts with SecretJS](docs/dev/secret-js.md).

 In this guide we'll build a React application, you can roll your own or clone the [CosmWasm full stack example `name-app`](https://github.com/CosmWasm/name-app) to follow along.